cjtrahey/my-portfolio/README.md

 ![Image of Portfolio](https://imgur.com/a/WmolZmD)

 ## General info
 This project was designed to introduce us to an in-depth look at both HTML and CSS through creating a website from scratch.
+In addition to further developing our ability with the two front-end applications, the activity also introduced us to our first look at what a portfolio should look like, and how having a well-polished one could greatly benefit your career-finding opportunities.

 ## Technologies
 Project is created with:
 * CSS